prabhakk-mw/matlab-amazon-sagemaker/README.md

 Go to [SageMaker console](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances) and select notebook instances to launch a SageMaker notebook instance.

-While launching the instance, go to Additional Configurations and increase the volume size of the notebook from default value of 5 GB to 25GB.
-Note that the IAM role that you select for the notebook should have the permission to read from [Amazon S3 buckets](https://s3.console.aws.amazon.com/s3/home) and read/write to [Amazon ECR repositories](https://console.aws.amazon.com/ecr/repositories).
+While launching the instance, go to Additional Configurations and increase the volume size of the notebook from default value of 5 GB to 25 GB.
+Note that the IAM role that you select for the notebook should have the permissions to read from [Amazon S3 buckets](https://s3.console.aws.amazon.com/s3/home) and read/write to [Amazon ECR repositories](https://console.aws.amazon.com/ecr/repositories).
 Have a look at [this](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.html) and [this](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) documentation from Amazon on how to set the IAM roles.

 Everything else can remain as default values.